Learning Deductive Reasoning from Synthetic Corpus based on Formal Logic: How Well do LMs Solve Logic?

 The reason that \corpusFLDTwo is more challenging than \corpusFLDRTZero should be as follows.
-First, since a proof tree is constructed from the combination of arguments chosen at each level of the tree, the number of possible proof tree patterns can be estimated (very roughly) as $\mathcal{O}(\mathcal{A}^d)$, where $\mathcal{A}$ is the number of argument choices at each level and $d$ is the depth of the proof tree.
-Next, while \corpusFLDRTZero uses only a few arguments ($\mathcal{A} = 2$) of implication type shown in \cref{appendix:argument:implication}, \corpusFLDTwo uses various arguments ($\mathcal{A} \sim 10$) of the axioms shown in \cref{appendix:argument:axioms}.
+First, since a proof tree is constructed from the combination of deduction rules chosen at each level of the tree, the number of possible proof tree patterns can be estimated (very roughly) as $\mathcal{O}(\mathcal{A}^d)$, where $\mathcal{A}$ is the number of deduction rule choices at each level and $d$ is the depth of the proof tree.
+Next, while \corpusFLDRTZero uses only a few deduction rules ($\mathcal{A} = 2$) of implication type shown in \cref{appendix:argument:implication}, \corpusFLDTwo uses various deduction rules ($\mathcal{A} \sim 10$) of the axioms shown in \cref{appendix:argument:axioms}.
 Thus, \corpusFLDTwo includes exponentially more diverse patterns of proof trees than RuleTaker.
 This makes \corpusFLDTwo more challenging than \corpusFLDRTZero.

 \corpusFLDThree is the linguistically diverse version of \corpusFLDTwo.
 The challengingness of \corpusFLDThree remains almost the same as that of \corpusFLDTwo provably because LMs can solve the linguistic aspects such as paraphrasing, as discussed in \cref{sec:linguistic_diversity}.